MyPingO/staircase-imports/README.md

 ## Staircase Imports is currently in development.
 Expect bugs and missing features.

 Contributions and suggestions are welcome!
 Feel free to open an issue or submit a pull request on our [GitHub repository](https://github.com/MyPingO/staircase-imports).
-While I work on handling edge cases, be sure to write your code in a proper format to avoid confusing the extension :).
+You can find the contribution guidelines [here](CONTRIBUTING.md).

 ![Staircase Imports Showcase GIF](https://github.com/MyPingO/staircase-imports/raw/master/media/Demo.gif)